RimeOCRLIB/OCRLib/YagpoUnicodeFont/SOURCE_FontForge/__SCRIPT_FONTFORGE/README.md

 @liga_glyph_setNexLetter.php   - PHP script included in  @liga_glyph.php

+_namelist_uni_PDF.pe
+All glyphs named in for uni(code1)...(codeN) form.
+In this glyph names convention text with whis font can be export to PDF and copy from it with full Unicode support for ligatures.
+For rename all glyps in this Unicode convention use script _namelist_uni_PDF.pe

 Any question how use scripts for this or your font?
 Feel free contact me